norman713/StudyPal01/README.md

 📄 License

-This project is for learning and development purposes.
+This project is intended for learning and development purposes.